 A Staffy needs to move a lot and prefers being outside

-Staffordshire Bull Terriers form a strong bond with their family and owner and dislike being alone, although handle this condition better than other more sensitive breeds.
-Dogs of this type are quite demanding and need attention especially if left alone at home where can potentially destroy anything available due to boredom or anxiety.
+Staffordshire Bull Terriers form a strong bond with their family and owner and dislike being alone, although they handle this condition better than other more sensitive breeds.
+Dogs of this type are quite demanding and need attention especially if left alone at home where they can potentially destroy anything available due to boredom or anxiety.

 The Staffordshire Bull Terrier doesn't tolerate solitude and inactivity

 Staffy dogs were originally bred for English fighting fences where this small breed would attack others to entertain the audience and keep betting money flowing.
 These days Staffies mainly serve as guard dogs or pets and, the most aggressive behavioral traits have been softened by selection.
-Nevertheless, Staffies are not suitable for new dog owners as tend to be stubborn and determined.
+Nevertheless, Staffies are not suitable for new dog owners as they tend to be stubborn and determined.

 Not suitable to those with little experience